-Courses taken at other regionally accredited colleges and universities to fulfill General Education requirements may be used to satisfy Cypress College General Education requirements if they are comparable courses or are used in the same category and are degree applicable at Cypress College.
+Courses taken at other regionally accredited colleges and universities to fulfill General Education requirements may be used to satisfy Cypress College General Education requirements if they are comparable to Cypress College General Education courses or are used in the same category at the sending institution, and are degree applicable at Cypress College.
 (This policy supersedes all previous catalogs.)